diegotrasobares/packingpanic-blog/content/posts/one-bagging-updates-1-2023/index.md

 The author is using the Osprey 26+6 backpack for a 3-week trip around Europe that involves hiking and colder weather.
 The backpack is lightweight, comfortable, and has good build quality.
 The author could fit their clothing, toiletries, and other essentials, and found the backpack to be a good value.
 The backpack also has useful features such as a solid back panel and water bottle pockets and can be compressed for easier storage.

-The key takeaway from the Reddit thread is the positive review of the Osprey 26+66 backpack, highlighting its size, compartments, and comfort as positive features.
-This information can be useful for readers who are interested in this backpack for their own travel or daily use needs.
-The full discussion can be read here: [Osprey 26+6: A Brief Review](https://www.reddit.com/r/onebag/comments/12lqrce/osprey_266_a_brief_review/)
+The review of the Osprey 26+66 backpack is positive: highlighting size, compartments, and comfort.
+Looking to optimze your backpack?
+Not sure which features you need in a backpack?
+Read the full discussion here: [Osprey 26+6: A Brief Review](https://www.reddit.com/r/onebag/comments/12lqrce/osprey_266_a_brief_review/)

-Other discussions that caught our attention can be seen here:
+### Want more?

+Here are some recommendations for you:

 - [6 Countries in 6 months-Latin America Trip Review](https://www.reddit.com/r/onebag/comments/12dw835/6_countries_in_6_months_latin_america_trip_review/)
 - [Patagonia MLC: My first One Bag experience.
 2 weeks in China](https://www.reddit.com/r/onebag/comments/12dehx6/patagonia_mlc_my_first_one_bag_experience_2_weeks/)
 - [My First Onebag Trip, Lithuania](https://www.reddit.com/r/onebag/comments/12n3ebf/my_first_onebag_trip_lithuania/)